diegomura/react-pdf-site/blog/announcing-react-pdf-v2.md

 ### Is the new version going to be incompatible with the old one?

 No!
 2.0 will be backwards compatible.
-The reason why the major version is increased it's mostly because 2.0 is a complete reimplementation of the library.
+Because of this, there should be no reason to remain on v1.
+Please report any bugs to our issue tracker, preferably with a REPL link.

 ### Will the v1.X version still be maintained after 2.0 gets released?